Taye66/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-#This Directory is for practice more Pointers, Arrays and String in c language
+#This is a project for more pointers, arrays and strings